DSSS24/DSSS24.github.io/faq.md

 *How can I reach Allendale from Chicago?*

 The easiest and most convinient way is to rent and share a care with other students.
 The car ride from Chicago to Allendale will take you around 3 hrs.
 There is also a train connection which lasts for around 4 hrs.
 However, there are only few trains per day running.
 And finally, there is also the  Greyhound coach connecting the two cities, which will take you around 4 hrs.
+The Swiss driving licence is valid in the USA.
+However, you need to be at least 25 years old to be entitled to rent a car.

+*Do I need to travel back to Switzerland straight after the summer school, or is there an option to extend the stay in the USA and travel back later?

+Yes, you can extend your stay and continue with your vacation or other travels, back-to-back to the summer school.

 ## Content Questions